dimag25/pytest-api-gorest/README.md

-Tests in pytest for free public API
+Tests in pytest for GRAPHQL free public API

 1. https://gorest.co.in/  and read the api docs
 2. Add user then get the user to see of all the details are correct.